Web analytics tools

 Why integrate CodeTwo Email Signatures 365 with web analytics tools?

 CodeTwo Email Signatures 365 is an online service designed to let you easily add and control email signatures for all users in your Microsoft 365 organization.
 It can also be used to add marketing banners or promotional links to your emails, making it a powerful and cost-effective medium for marketing communication with both prospects and existing customers.
-With the URL parameters in place, you can effortlessly track your email signatures marketing campaigns.
+With the URL tags in place, you can effortlessly track your email signatures marketing campaigns.
+There are many ways to introduce tracking to your email signatures, and they highly depend on your marketing campaigns.
+Below, you can find a sample integration with step-by-step instructions on how to set it up.

 Imagine you want to run a spring sale and promote it in emails, for one week.
 You could use CodeTwo Email Signatures 365 to automatically add a promotional banner to emails by using the following email signatures rules settings: